driftwoodinteractive/fmPDA/readme.txt

 This will create a 'glue' FileMaker class that fmPDA inherits from, and you can continue to use FileMaker::isError().
 Even so, it's recommended that you should switch to fmGetIsError() in the future to reduce/eradicate your dependence on a class called FileMaker.
-You'll run into conflicts if you do this and keep FileMaker's old classes in your include tree.
+You'll likely run into conflicts if you do this and keep FileMaker's old classes in your include tree.
 You Have Been Warned.